tribalthirst/tribalthirst/src/content/posts/world-book-day/index.md

 I read books to relax, for research, self-improvement, and for work.
 At one time that was all I had.
 No web pages, cell phones, videos to scroll through.
 Not that these media types are all bad, but they just didn't exist.

 Being literate has had a big impact on gaining employment, adding value to family, friends and companies.
 Literacy should be a human right.
-I was shocked to see (1 in 10 people)[https://ourworldindata.org/literacy] around the world are still considered illiterate.
+I was shocked to see [https://ourworldindata.org/literacy](1 in 10 people) around the world are still considered illiterate.

 Books are an intricate part of my world.
 How are they part of yours?